chinchern/aws-ec2/README.md

 In your case, when you set up **Streamlit** on an **AWS EC2** instance, you're opening **port 8501** to allow users to access the Streamlit app via the web.

+# Understanding IP Addresses

+An **IP address** (Internet Protocol address) is a unique identifier assigned to each device connected to a computer network that uses the Internet Protocol for communication.
+It is used to identify and locate devices on the network, allowing them to communicate with each other.

+## Two Types of IP Addresses:

+### 1. **IPv4 (Internet Protocol version 4):**

+- This is the most commonly used version of IP addresses.
+- It consists of four sets of numbers (each between 0 and 255) separated by dots.
+- Example: `192.168.0.1`

+### 2. **IPv6 (Internet Protocol version 6):**

+- This is a newer version of IP addresses, designed to replace IPv4 because of the limited number of addresses available in IPv4.
+- IPv6 addresses are longer and use hexadecimal (base 16) numbers.
+- Example: `2001:0db8:85a3:0000:0000:8a2e:0370:7334`

+---

+## Purpose of an IP Address:

+- **Unique Identification:** Every device on a network (such as a computer, phone, or server) needs a unique IP address to communicate with other devices.
+- **Location Addressing:** It serves as the location or address for the device on the internet or local network, similar to how a street address helps identify a house.
+- **Routing:** It helps direct data to the correct device.
+When you send a request (e.g., opening a website), your IP address helps route the response to the correct device.

+---

+## Types of IP Addresses:

+### 1. **Public IP Address:**

+- A **public IP address** is used to identify devices on the internet.
+It is assigned by your Internet Service Provider (ISP).
+- Example: `203.0.113.45`

+### 2. **Private IP Address:**

+- A **private IP address** is used within a local network, such as your home or office.
+Devices within the same local network can communicate with each other using private IP addresses.
+- Example: `192.168.1.1`

+---

+## How IP Addresses Work:

+When you visit a website, for example, your computer or device sends a request to the server hosting the website, using its **IP address**.
+The server then sends the data (the webpage) back to your device using your **IP address**, ensuring that the data reaches the correct device.

+---

+## Think of it like this:

+An **IP address** is like your **home address** in a city.
+When someone wants to send you a letter (data), they need your address (IP address) to know where to send it.
+Similarly, when you're browsing the web, websites need your **IP address** to send information back to your device.